shanedonnelly/OpenLens/README.md

 The API will be available at http://localhost:8000

-Send a request with a base64-encoded image:
+Send a request with a base64-encoded image like this:

 ```bash
 BASE64_IMAGE=$(base64 -w 0 google.png)